Lost Is Just a Four Letter Word

 “Not until we are lost do we begin to find ourselves” – Henry David Thoreau

 Havana is an eclectic, neurotic city of more than two million people, pulsing with multi layered rhythms, colors, moods, and energy.
-It’s been called an exhausting nightmare, sublimely tawdry, and the most romantic city in the world while it’s possible all three of these sentiments can be true simultaneously.
+It’s been called an exhausting nightmare, sublimely tawdry, and the most romantic city in the world while all possibly being true simultaneously.
 Winston Churchill called Havana “a place where anything can happen” and on that count, it rarely failed to disappoint.
-This little slice of Caribbean chaos can be just about anything you want, except boring.
+This little slice of Caribbean chaos can be just about anything except boring.

 On the morning of day three, I flagged down a taxi in front of the hotel, a flaking blue ‘53 Chevy, and set out solo into the heart of the steamy inner city.
 After forty exhilarating minutes of walking and exploration, I had not the faintest idea where I was or how I had gotten there.
 I was lost.